VEuPathDB/packer-ebrc/centos-7/README.md

 `builds/vagrant/virtualbox/centos-7-64-virtualbox-web.box`.
 A
 `post-processor` step uploads the box and updated `webdev.json` to EBRC's box server.

+This includes provisioning the `vagrant` user via local Puppet manifests in the `puppet` directory.
+The modules are managed by librarian-puppet and Puppetfile.
+The modules directory will be empty when initially checked out from git, before librarian-puppet installs the modules.
+The directory must exist, even if empty, because Vagrant checks for its existence during its configuration validation phase, before provisioning steps are run.

 The provisioning in `x86_64-virtualbox-web.json` includes a run of `bin/export_ebrc_puppet` to obtain Puppet manifests for EBRC server